garrandall/popular-music-data/tracks/hold-you--hold-yuh--gyptian.md

 Mi want a gyal who can take care of me
 And mek mi feel it
 And mi reveal it
-Ooh, my haf fi really squeeze it
+Oh my haf fi really squeeze it

 Gyal me wann fi hold yuh